Characters: One Piece: The Marines

 - Cool Shades: Post-Timeskip.
 Dude, quit hogging the Bad Ass.

 - Cowboy Cop

 - Dangerously Genre Savvy: Post-timeskip, he parked his ship off the most dangerous of the three islands in the New World closest to Fishman Island, reasoning that Luffy would undoubtedly pick it.
-Had it not been for a timely distress call, he would have been right.
+Had it not been for the Thousand Sunny getting caught in a Whiteström sea current, and a timely distress call, he would have been right.

 - He also reasoned that something must be off on the island simply because the amount of gas still lurking around was too great for it still being remnants of the accident 4 years ago and quickly figured out that Ceasar Clown must be behind it.

-- The Dreaded: Smoker has become every bit as infamous as Luffy has (to pirates, at least), and with good reason: Luffy has never actually beaten him (though he could now, but it would be extremely close), he almost beat Trafalgar Law, a Warlord of the Sea, who really only won because he had haki of his own, and, as of the time of this writing, is currently handing Vice-Admiral Vergo his ass.
+- The Dreaded: Smoker has become every bit as infamous as Luffy has (to pirates, at least), and with good reason: Luffy has never actually beaten him (though he could now, but it would be extremely close)

 - Enemy Mine: During Alabasta, he and Tashigi ultimately refused to arrest the Straw Hats due to the situation involving the country (and because Luffy ordered Zoro to save Smoker's life), and they eventually ended up helping them.
 Ironically enough, during the Punk Hazard arc, he's stuck in this situation again with Luffy, and with current Warlord of the Sea Trafalgar Law along for the ride as well.
 He seemed rather pissed off about it, but considering him, it was to be expected.